North Korean defectors struggle adapting to life in the South | DW | 19.10.2021

 Song Young-Chae, an academic and activist with the Worldwide Coalition to Stop Genocide in North Korea, said many of the defectors his organization helps to adjust into a new life in the South are struggling with their self-identity.

-"When they were in the North, these people never thought for themselves and simply did as the state ordered them to do," he said.
+"When they were in the North, these people never thought for themselves and simply did as the state ordered them to do," Song said.

-"Now they are free and they have choices, they can travel, they can speak freely — it's all very confusing for many of them."
+"Now they are free and they have choices, they can travel, they can speak freely," he added.
+"It's all very confusing for many of them."

 "Sadly, there are many ordinary people who support the government who follow the same line and prefer to appease the North instead of standing up for people who are their brothers and sisters," he added.

-"Many defectors did not expect that and they cannot understand why more cannot be done."
+"Many defectors did not expect that," he said, "and they cannot understand why more cannot be done."